Riley Ranch Nature Reserve

 Overview: To design and develop a 184-acre regional park with visitor facilities including trails, overlooks, interpretive exhibits and parking.
 View Riley Ranch Image Gallery.

 Current Update: Work continues on preparing the necessary construction documents for phase one including trails, overlooks, interpretive exhibits and parking.
 BPRD recently received approval from Deschutes County for a Conditional Use Permit for the project.
-Pending building permit approvals, park construction should be underway in early 2017.
+Pending building permit approvals, park construction should be underway in mid-2017.

 - Riley Ranch Draft Master Plan (PDF)